Durafen/quixe/README.txt

 Quixe -- a Glulx VM interpreter written in Javascript

+*** Fork Notes ***
+Added:
+- auto competition with tab and shift tab.
+- History search with shift up and shift down.

 Quixe Library: version 2.1.7.
 Designed by Andrew Plotkin <erkyrath@eblong.com>.
 (Storage and heap-management code contributed by Iain Merrick.)